 Happy solstice, everyone.
-The December solstice will come tomorrow at 17:11 Universal Time.
-At this instant, it’ll be at 11:11 a.m. for the Central U.S., just after sunrise sunrise for the Hawaiian Islands and New Zealand, noon for eastern North America, sunset in Africa and midnight in Asia.
+The December solstice will come tomorrow, on December 21, at 23:03 Universal Time.
+At this instant, it’ll be at 7:03 p.m. for the Central U.S. At this celebrated moment, it’ll be sunset in North and South America, sunrise in far-eastern Asia, midnight in Africa and Europe and noontime over the Pacific Ocean.
 We in the Northern Hemisphere will have our shortest day and longest night of the year.
-And yet – if you consider the word day in another light – the longest days of the year come each year in December for the entire globe.
+And yet – if you consider the length of the day in another light – the longest days of the year come each year in December for the entire globe.

 We’re talking about day not as the period of daylight – but as the interval from one solar noon – or midday – to the next.